gaboesquivel/dmeetup/README.md

 # ÐMeetup

+A decentralized platform and economic system that rewards the community members for organizing meetup events and workshops, both onsite and online.
+You will be able to build a reputation and get rewarded in crypto.
+There are also incentives for active members in a community group, not only for the organizers.
+The platform will allow to charge in crypto for your events and workshops.

-Decentralized version of Meetup with token incentives for the community members.
+It's a decentralized version of [Meetup](https://meetup.com) with token incentives for the community members.
-Steemit for on-site and online events and workshops.
+A version of [Steemit](https://steemit.com) for on-site and online events and workshops.

 ## Contents